-Initializing the EE Measurement as described here removes all the fixturing information in the network analyzer that is specific to the optical test set.
-Also, the RF power on all ports is set to the power specified for "Reverse RF Power [dBm]"
+Initializing the EE Measurement as described here removes all the fixturing information in the network analyzer that is specific to the LCA.
+Also, the RF power on all ports is set to the power specified for "Reverse RF Power [dBm]".

 The recommended settings for Forward and Reverse RF power depend on the type of your network analyzer.
-See RF Power on page -98.
+See RF Power on page 90.

-- 1 Press - 2 Make sure the "EE Measurement" tab is selected.
+- 1 Press LCA - 2 Make sure the "EE Measurement" tab is selected.